owo-lang/OwO-Haskell-Deprecated/README.md

 The compiler of the OwO programming language.
 WIP.

-This programming language is inspired by Agda, Idris, Haskell and many other nice programming language.
+OwO is inspired by Agda, Idris, Haskell and many other nice programming languages.
+It's a functional programming language and a proof assistant.

 + Development guido: [HACKING](./misc/HACKING.md)
 + Website (WIP) [repo](https://github.com/owo-lang/owo-lang.github.io)